Teremiare/MD_Notes/lunalight.md

 ### Getting hit by Nibiru

-For most of these lines it hurts the most if the opponent uses Nibiru after Cross-sheep has been summoned, because it is harder to extender and the token becomes mostly useless on the board since you cannot make S:P with it.
+For most of these lines it hurts the most if the opponent uses Nibiru after Cross-sheep has been summoned, because it is harder to extend and the token becomes mostly useless on the board since you cannot make S:P with it.
 However it is important to note that it is very difficult to determine when the best spot to use Nibiru against Lunalight is, due to the lack of standardised combo lines.
 If you play against 10 different Lunalight players they will likely be comboing in 10 different ways.
 Because of this you cannot accurately predict when the opponent will use Nibiru either.
 Therefore the best way to play around it is to always have some number of extenders available that can get you to Liger no matter when the rock is dropped.

 ## What to end on